How to Turn Your Small Business Retirement Account into a Money Machine

 IRAs are how people who earn a regular wage can find some freedom with their retirement savings.
 Individuals can select their own IRA provider and whatever investments they would like.

 This means that you can avoid the high fees that some 401(k) providers charge.
-The major downside of IRAs is that the contribution limit for 2016 is $5,500, less than one-third that of a 401(k).
+The major downside of IRAs is that the contribution limit for 2020 and 2021 is $6,000, less than one-third that of a 401(k).

 While this will result in no small sum of money at retirement for someone who starts young maxes out the limit each year it makes it difficult to adjust your contributions for lean years, or years where you make more than you expect.